downingbots/ALSET/README.md

  - Jetson Nano Developer Board with wifi
  - raspberry pi camera v2 with 2 ft cable mounted on a cookie wheel case near the end of the arm.
  - A hacked RC:
-   - the inside of the low-end RC control that came with the robot.
+   - the circuit board from inside of the low-end RC control that came with the robot.
-   - You can see/use the buttons here control the robot.
+   - You can see/use the buttons from the RC ciruit board to control the robot.
    - the other side of the board was soldered to wire it up with the IO expansion board.
  - The IO expansion board was required :
    - the RC control uses Tri-state logic on 6 pins.
    - The expansion board uses I2C to communicate with the Jetson Development board
    - The expansion board is connected to the RC control via wires
  - It is powered by a mongo BONAI 5.6A battery pack.
- - Logitech gamepad joystick
+ - Logitech gamepad joystick communicates with the jetson to provide more sophisticated and specialized RC control.

 The code started with the Jetson Notebook tutorial on Obstacle avoidance, but was changed significantly.
 The Notebook tutorials barely ran on my Jetson with the wifi connectivity from my working area.
 The tutorials were replaced with: